gkchestertron/LLviM/README.md

 `CTRL-B` opens the prompt buffer, which writes a file to `/tmp/llama-prompt`.
 `CTRL-K` will do nothing, unless you are in visual mode.
 In visual mode it will copy the selected text into the prompt buffer.

 ### The Prompt Buffer
 `CTRL-B` opens the prompt buffer, which writes a file to `/tmp/llama-prompt`.
-`CTRL-K` sends the context/prompt to the server, appends the returned completion to the buffer, and copies each block inside a code fence ("```language...```") to a numbered buffer.
-The first code-fenced block will also be copied to the default buffer so you can easily paste it into another file.
+`CTRL-K` sends the context/prompt to the server, appends the returned completion to the buffer, and copies each block inside a code fence ("```language...```") to a numbered register.
+The first code-fenced block will also be copied to the default register so you can easily paste it into another file.

 #### Context
 What context is sent depends on what mode you are in: